christran85-cyber/enterprise-security-operations-lab/docs/phase-06-security-monitoring.md

 3. Suricata is running.
 4. Suricata is processing packets.
 5. The correct interface is monitored.
-6. Relevant detection rules are enabled.
+6. Detection rules are enabled.
 7. Alerts appear in Suricata.

----

 ## Endpoint Detection Troubleshooting

 Verify:

 1. The activity reached SOC-Ubuntu.
-2. Ubuntu generated the expected local log.
+2. Ubuntu generated the expected local event.
 3. The Wazuh Agent is running.
-4. The Wazuh Agent can communicate with the Wazuh Manager.
+4. The agent can communicate with the Wazuh Manager.
-5. The event was collected.
+5. Wazuh received the event.
 6. Wazuh processed the event.
-7. A Wazuh rule generated the expected alert.
+7. A detection rule generated an alert.

-This prevents incorrectly assuming that a missing alert automatically means the monitoring platform is broken.
+This prevents incorrectly assuming that a missing alert automatically means the security platform failed.

 ---